Wadh

-Wadh, with a population of 26,875, is the fourth largest urban centre in Khuzdar District, in the province of Balochistan, Pakistan.
+Wadh is the fourth largest urban centre in Khuzdar District, in the province of Balochistan, Pakistan, with a population of 26,875.
 It serves as the administrative centre of Wadh Tehsil.
-The majority of the town's population belongs to the Mengal tribe, one of the prominent Baloch tribes in the region.

 The local economy is primarily based on agriculture and mineral extraction, with farming and mining serving as the main sources of livelihood for residents.

 Demographics

 According to the 2023 Pakistan census, Wadh had a population of 26,875.

 Education

 Wadh is home to several educational institutions serving the town and tehsil.
 The Government Boys High School and Government College Wadh have been established by the Government of Balochistan to provide secondary and tertiary education.
 Additionally, the Lasbela University of Agriculture, Water and Marine Sciences operates a campus in Wadh, offering higher education in agricultural and environmental sciences.
 The Wadh Student Library serves as a local educational resource and study space for students in the region.

 Health

 The Civil Hospital Wadh Town is the main healthcare facility for both residents of the town and the wider Wadh Tehsil, offering basic medical services.